srdtrk/go-codegen/README.md

 - A gRPC query client
 - An [`interchaintest`](https://github.com/strangelove-ventures/interchaintest) based test suite

+**You can find a tutorial on how to use this tool's interchaintest feature [here](https://srdtrk.github.io/go-codegen/).**

 ## Usage

 In order to generate Go code for your CosmWasm smart contract, you need to have its full API exported as a JSON file using [`cosmwasm-schema`](https://crates.io/crates/cosmwasm-schema).
 Once you have the JSON file, you can use it to generate the Go code.

+Note that you can learn more about how to use this tool by running `go-codegen help` or `-h` flag with any command.

 ### Generate messages